Poonch Medical College: History

 The college was established in 2012, comprising a faculty of 11 professors and 18 assistant professors, with 62 students enrolling.
-Studies began in 2013, with the first class graduating in 2018.
-Previous principals of the college include Zia-Ur Rehman, and Shabeer Ahmed Chudhry.
+Studies began in April 2013, with the first class graduating in 2018.
+Previous principals of the college include Dr Zia-Ur Rehman, Prof. Dr. Shabeer Ahmed Chudhry, and Dr Azhar Qayyum.

+Principals

 Academics

 Poonch Medical College offers a course for a Bachelor of Medicine, Bachelor of Surgery (MBBS) degree.
 Its academic departments include Anatomy, Physiology, Biochemistry, Pathology, Pharmacology, Community Medicine, Medical Education, Surgery & Allied, Radiology, Orthopedic Surgery, Urology, Medicine & Allied, Gastroenterology, Psychiatry, Cardiology, Gynaecology and obstetrics, Ophthalmology, ENT, and Pediatrics.

 In 2017, the college was ranked first in merit among all affiliates of the University of Health Sciences Lahore in the MBBS exams.